rockbenben/reminder-window-focus/README.md

 ## Credits

-- Thanks to the Obsidian team for the amazing platform
+- Thanks to the Obsidian team for the great platform
 - Thanks to the obsidian-reminder plugin developers